IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/06_metadata-tools.md

 Adding Data to Skeleton CDFs

-Use IDLmakecdf program
+**Use IDLmakecdf program**

 produces a CDF file using IDL with a Skeleton CDF file and user-supplied IDL code to read user data.

-IDLmakecdf (IDL software and on-line help)
+- IDLmakecdf- https://spdf.gsfc.nasa.gov/CDAWlib.html (IDL software and on-line help)

 Use makeCDF program